 What is a Psych Evaluation?

-A variety of tests are used in psych evaluation, also known as psychological assessment, to assist a licensed therapist in identifying the underlying cause of mental health symptoms.
-Also, this kind of testing aims to establish the correct diagnosis and offer the most suitable course of action.
-Tests can provide clarity for many situations because the underlying reason for problems isn’t always obvious.
+In psychiatric evaluation, also called psychological assessment, different tests are used to help a licensed therapist figure out the cause of mental health symptoms.
+Also, these tests aim to find the correct diagnosis and suggest the best course of action.
+Tests can clarify many situations because the underlying reason for problems isn’t always apparent.

-For instance, tests for learning disabilities may be administered to a child who is having difficulty in school.
-Evaluations can also aid in the identification of personality traits, problems with controlling one’s anger, anxiety, depression, social skills, memory, ADHD, and other things.
+For example, a child having trouble in school might be given a test to see if he or she has a learning disability.
+Evaluations can also help learn about personality traits, problems with controlling anger, anxiety, depression, social skills, memory, ADHD, and other things.

-Various mental health problems or illnesses that affect memory, thought processes, and behavior can be identified via a psych exam, which is always conducted by a qualified psychologist, including:
+Various mental health problems or illnesses that affect memory, thought processes, and behavior can be identified via a psychiatric exam, which a qualified psychologist always conducts, including:

 Related Article: Psychologist vs Psychiatrist: Who Should You See?